10 Storage Solutions for Wardrobes

 2. Choose slim, fabric coat hangers

 While chunky novelty coat hangers are fun for a while, you will soon notice they take up a lot of space on your clothing rod.
-A great choice for hanging your clothes on are slim fabric coat hangers, as they allow you to hang heaps of clothing side by side while also preventing your clothes from slipping off the hanger.
+A great choice for hanging your clothes on are slim fabric clothes hangers, as they allow you to hang heaps of clothing side by side while also preventing your clothes from slipping off the hanger.

 Velvet coat hangers are popular, as their soft and smooth touch holds clothes firmly but won't rough them up.
-Skirts, suits and other specific clothes may require their own special hangers.
+Skirts, suits and other specific clothes may require their own special clothes hangers.

 3. Double up on your coat hangers

 Now that you have your lovely, soft coat hangers you can start deciding what to hang on them.
 Thin singlets and pants are all candidates for double up hanging, where you hang two items of clothing on one hanger.
 While this isn't suitable for all clothing types, fabric that doesn't wrinkle easily can safely be hung up, which will save you heaps of space in the long run.
 Simply unhook the top you want to wear or slide off the pants you are after when you want to wear one of the items.
+You can even choose a multi tier clothes hanger perfect for skirts, shorts and tops.

 4. Invest in a coat rack